topheman/webassembly-component-model-experiments/README.md

 There are two kinds of hosts:

-- a CLI host, written in Rust running in a terminal
+- a CLI host `pluginlab`, written in Rust running in a terminal
 - a web host, written in TypeScript running in a browser

 Those hosts then run the same codebase which is compiled to WebAssembly: